RodGuarneros/plagiarism_detector/README.md

 # plagiarism_detector

+## By Rodrigo Guarneros

-A web application to detect pagiarism
+Based on machine learning methods, this is a web application to detect pagiarism.